 SAS programs often involve data manipulation.
-Sorting and concatenation data are the few examples of data manipulations
+Sorting and concatenation data are a few examples of data manipulations.

 Step 9: Learn Data Analysis

-SAS is among the world’s best statistical analysis software program.
+SAS is among the world’s best statistical analysis software programs.
 Below are some examples of the data analysis steps that are commonly used.

 Step 10: Learn Proc SQL

-Proc SQL is an advanced programming step generally used when working with data in the relational database.
-It can usually achieve identical results as the standard data step however with greater efficiency.
+Proc SQL is an advanced programming step generally used when working with data in a relational database.
+However, it can achieve identical results as the standard data step with greater efficiency.